EdwinKimsal/Text-Editor/README.md

 # Text-Editor

-Demonstrates real-world applications of data structures
+Using both stacks and doubly-linked lists, this projects demostrates real-world applications of data structures in Computer Science.